jackwimbish/wordwise_p01/PROJECT_DESCRIPTION.md

 ## Project Overview

 This project is a web-based writing assistant that offers grammar, spelling, and clarity suggestions in real time.
-Authenticated users can create, edit, and manage documents while applying AI-powered suggestions based on LanguageTool.
+Authenticated users can create, edit, and manage documents while applying AI-powered suggestions based on A fast, hosted LLM.

 ## UI Description